Train drivers drive passenger or freight trains. They may shift (shunt) carriages and wagons using trains or remote controls.

 To become a shunter, who shifts (shunts) carriages and wagons using trains or remote controls, you need to:

 - pass a basic entry test and a medical test, which includes drug testing

 - take training and induction courses run by KiwiRail.

 No specific secondary education is required for this job but maths, English, and construction and mechanical technologies to at least NCEA Level 2 is useful.

 For Year 11 to 13 students, the Gateway programme is a good way to to gain industry experience.
 This programme may help you gain a job but doesn't reduce the amount of time it takes to complete your training.

 Train drivers need to be:

-- able to work well under pressure
+- able to stay calm under pressure and in emergencies

 Useful experience for train drivers includes: